Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Summary and conclusions

 \section{Summary and conclusions}

-We have analysed massive ($\lmass > 11$) galaxies at $z\approx 2.7$ in the Magneticum (\mthree) and IllustrisTNG (TNG100 and TNG300) hydrodynamical simulations and compared with observational results on stellar population and structural properties at similar redshift.
-For all of our analyses we considered a range of apertures, different prescriptions for dust attenuation for quiescent and star-forming galaxy populations and different criteria for defining quiescence, to estimate the impact of such assumptions on the comparison of simulations and observations carried out in this work.
+We have analysed massive ($\lmass > 11$) galaxies at $z\approx 2.7$ in the Magneticum (\mthree) and IllustrisTNG (TNG100 and TNG300) hydrodynamical simulations in the GAEA semi-analytic model, and compared with observational results on stellar population and structural properties at similar redshift.
+In our analyses we considered different prescriptions for dust attenuation for quiescent and star-forming galaxy populations and different criteria for defining quiescence as well as a range of apertures for galaxies in hydrodynamical simulations, to estimate the impact of such assumptions on the comparison of simulations and observations carried out in this work.

-We investigate the main sequence of star-forming galaxies in the studied simulations and find that in \mthree\ the \ac{sfr} increases constantly with stellar mass with a slope close to unity (at constant $\lssfr\approx-9.3$) over the full mass range.
+We investigate the main sequence of star-forming galaxies in the studied simulations and find that in \mthree\ and GAEA the \ac{sfr} increases constantly with stellar mass with a slope close to unity (corresponding to $\lssfr\approx-9.3$ and $-8.8$ in \mthree\ and GAEA, respectively) over the full mass range.
 In both TNG simulations at $\lmass\gtrsim 11.1$ a large fraction of galaxies is quenched and we can only identify a \ac{ms} in TNG300 at lower masses.
-Observed main sequences from \cite{Sargent_2014_main_sequence} and \cite{Schreiber_2015} have a slope in agreement with our determination for \mthree\ and TNG300 at lower masses but are offset to higher \ac{sfr} by $\approx\SI{0.6}{dex}$.
-Following inspection of the star formation rate vs. mass diagram in the different simulations (see Section~\ref{sec:sampleselection}) we thus adopt the \cite{Franx_2008} criterion to identify quiescent galaxies in all studied simulations, which turns out to be roughly equivalent to defining quiescent galaxies as those with a \ac{sfr} $\SI{1}{dex}$ below the \ac{ms}.
+Observed main sequences from \cite{Sargent_2014_main_sequence} and \cite{Schreiber_2015} have a slope in agreement with our determination for GAEA, \mthree\ and TNG300 (although there is a strong bending at $\lmass>11.1$ in TNG300) but are offset to higher \ac{sfr} by $\approx\SI{0.6}{dex}$ compared to \mthree\ and TNG300.
+We stress that the lack of a clear bimodality in the hydrodynamical simulations and the high fraction of galaxies with suppressed star formation especially in TNG simulations at high masses may bias our determination of the \ac{ms}.
+Following inspection of the star formation rate vs. stellar mass diagram in the different simulations (see Section~\ref{sec:sampleselection}) we thus adopt the \cite{Franx_2008} criterion to identify quiescent galaxies in all studied simulations.
+The criterion defines a \ac{ssfr} threshold for quiescence and does therefore not depend on the actual determination of the \ac{ms} in the individual simulations investigated here.
+However, it turns out to be roughly equivalent to defining quiescent galaxies as those with a \ac{sfr} $\SI{1}{dex}$ below the \ac{ms} (see Section~\ref{sec:quiescent_selection}).